mcnairsa/100-days-of-code/log.md

 re: see below
 me: That sounds like a lot.
 Well done!

+### Day 040/100: 07-11-2024
+**Today's Progress**:
+Spent time on practice sessions for CSS Flexbox and Grid.
+Stuff is slowly sinking in.
+One consequence of having been through Full-Stack several times is that I have several repos with different versions of, e.g. the Codecademy Build-a-Website-Design-System.
+I've spent time today making sense as best I can and rationalising my repos.
+Not the best use of time but hey ho!

+**Thoughts:**
+Looking forward to getting some coherence into the current mess of notes, repos, stuff, blah blah blah

+**Link to Work:**
+n/a
+[Explanation of why no link ...]

+**Intention and expectation for tomorrow:**
+[Proposal/Plan for the next day]

+**Pay Forward:**
+1.  @Bob on fCC Discord
+re: 'Tomorrow I will go back to a previous project and refactor it to use classes instead of plain constructors.'
+me: The refactoring sounds like a useful learning exercise.
+Good luck with it.

+2. @JeyPey  on fCC Discord
+re: '... was really tired before bed and forgot'
+me: ...
+Now that how familiar does that sound!

 ### Day 000/100: dd-mm-yyyy
 **Today's Progress**:
 [Completed ... &c